theobald-software/theobald-software.github.io/content/_en/xtract-for-alteryx/introduction/licensing.md

 ---

 ### About licensing concept of Xtract for Alteryx
-For using Xtract for Alteryx with Alteryx Designer the following licenses are required:
+The following licensing options are availabe for Xtract for Alteryx:
-- desktop license
+- Desktop license - for using with the Ateryx Designer
-- server license (only to deploy to Alteryx server)
+- Server license - for deployment on the Alteryx server
 <br>

 A demo license is automatically installed with the installation of Xtract for Alteryx. <br>